vk-cs/docs-public/docs/en/main/additionals/billing/start/payment-methods/payment-methods.md

 </tabpanel>
 </tabs>

-About how to top up your account, read [here](https://mcs.mail.en/docs/en/additionals/billing/operations/payment).
+Read the steps for adding funds to your account in the article [Top up balance](/en/additionals/billing/operations/payment).